leveste/EternalBasher/EternalModInjectorShell/readme.md

 * Validate you game files. **Right click on Doom Eternal in your Steam Library** -> **Properties** -> **Local files** -> **View integrity of game files...**

 * Download the modding tools.
 You can get the tools from the latest release.
-The tools have been updated to run natively on Linux, though you will need to have Mono installed.
-Refer to [this page](https://www.mono-project.com/download/stable/) for information for your specific distro.
-For Arch users, please refer to the [Arch Wiki](https://wiki.archlinux.org/index.php/Mono)
+The tools have been updated to run natively on Linux.

 * Place the modding tools and shell script in your Doom Eternal folder. **Right click on Doom Eternal** -> **Manage** -> **Browse local files**

 * Make the file executable.
 You can do so with the following command: **chmod +x EternalModInjectorShell.sh**.
 Depending on your desktop environment, you can also right click on the file and change the permissions from properties.